soarpenguin/systemtap-script/README.md

 useful systemtap script.
 just for study.

-setup for ubuntu
+setup for ubuntu:

     1.install systemtap

     $sudo apt-get install systemtap
     $sudo apt-get install systemtap-runtime

     2.install kernel-debug-info

     use source-list:
     (1)Install the Linux kernel debug image
     ----------------------------------------------------------
     Add debug source to the sources list of Ubuntu

     Create an /etc/apt/sources.list.d/ddebs.list by running the following line at